K-12 and Higher Education

 To expand the SWE community, through SWE Programs, we’ve developed a way for girls (ages 17 and under) to learn and participate in engineering: SWENext.
 This unique program provides young girls, parents and educators with the tools they need to increase their understanding of the engineering field.
 SWENext is a great new way to establish engagement with engineering and provides a dynamic opportunity to learn, connect with peers, and witness women engineers in action.
 SWENext participants can meet women role models, which is a critical step so that they can visualize themselves in a STEM career.
 To learn more about SWENext, and other SWE programs, sign a future engineer up at swenext.swe.org.

-SWE awarded approximately 220 new and renewed scholarships in 2015 valued at more than $660,000.
+In 2017, SWE awarded approximately 233 new and renewed scholarships valued at over $715,000.
 The SWE Scholarship Program provides financial assistance to women admitted to accredited baccalaureate or graduate programs, in preparation for careers in engineering, engineering technology, and computer science.
-We’ve updated our scholarship videos online to help make the application process easy.
+We've updated our scholarship videos online to help make the application process easy.
 They are some of our most popular videos on YouTube.
 Learn more at scholarships.swe.org.

 Collegiate Leadership Institute